Stay Safe During National Safety Month

 Almost any environment has the potential for a trip or slip and fall accident—including summer settings like beaches, slick poolside pavement, uneven sidewalks, water park platforms, and more just adds to that chance of falling and really hurting yourself.
 Children and the elderly are even more prone to these types of accidents.
 Sometimes the facility owner can be held liable, but regardless of liability an injury can ruin your vacation in an instant, especially if you find out the injury could’ve been very easily prevented.

 More than anything, it’s important to stay safe and happy during your summer vacation.
-However, if you’re injured due to someone’s negligent behavior or injured on a poorly maintained property, you’ll need an experienced personal injury or premises liability lawyer on your side—Boughter Sinak, LLC, is both.
+However, if you’re injured due to someone’s negligent behavior or injured on a poorly maintained property, you’ll need experienced personal injury lawyers on your side.
 Contact us today for a free evaluation.